Dear Facebook Advertiser,

 So what does this mean for you, dear Facebook Advertiser?

-It means that when developing your strategy, remember to include the specific emotional context of your message.
-As you consider my micro-moments, consider how the negative space of Facebook might impact my openness.
+It means that when developing your strategy, remember to consider the specific emotional context of your message.
+As you contemplate my micro-moments, imagine how the negative space of Facebook might impact my openness.
 These days, Facebook has me tired, cynical, isolated, and concerned with how I compare.
-It can easily take me down the path of questioning some life decisions, so just think about that when developing your headline.
+It can easily take me down the path of questioning my life decisions, so just think about that when developing your headline.

-If you really want to me to take notice, bring me joy, purpose, secrets and new ideas.
-Dazzle me and distract me.
+If you really want to me to take notice, distract me.
+Bring me joy, purpose, secrets and new ideas.
+I welcome the diversion.
 My heart is tightening these days.
 It will be harder to win.

 Yours with ever rising expectations,